hannahshader/HiLabSuite/README.md

 README.md
-Developed by Hannah Shader, Jason Wu, and Jacob Boyar as a part of the Tufts hi-lab
+Developed by Hannah Shader, Jason Wu, and Jacob Boyar as a part of the Tufts HiLab.

 This Tufts Hi-Lab plugin suite is meant to work in conjunction with Gailbot, and serve as both an example of a proper plugin suite as well as its primary